On groups with $S^2$ Bowditch boundary: Corollaries to Theorem

 \begin{proof}[Proof of Corollary \ref{cor:sphere}] Assume that $(G, \mathcal{P})$ is a torsion-free relatively hyperbolic group pair with $\partial_B(G, \mathcal{P}) \simeq S^2$.
 First we remark that $(G_\de,\ca P)$ is relatively hyperbolic by work of Dahmani \cite[Thm 0.1]{dahmani-combination}.
 Furthermore, \cite[\S2]{dahmani-combination} describes the Bowditch boundary for graphs of groups: the result is a tree of metric spaces where the edge spaces are the limit sets of the amalgamating subgroups.
 (Dahmani doesn't use this terminology -- see instead Swiatkowski \cite[Defn 1.B.1]{swiatkowski}.)
 In the case of $G_\de$ with $\pa_B(G, \mathcal{P})=S^2$, $\pa_B(G_\de,\ca P)$ is a ``tree of 2-spheres", where each 2-sphere has a countable dense collection of points along which other 2-spheres are glued as in the figure below.

 The Dahmani boundary inherits the structure of a tree of metric spaces from the tree structure on $\pa_B(G_\de,\ca P)$ via the collapsing map (\ref{eqn:collapse-map}) applied to $G_\de$.
 Each vertex space is a copy of $\pa_D(G,\ca P)$, which is a Sierpinski carpet by Theorem \ref{thm:sierpinski}.
 The edge spaces that meet a given vertex space are the peripheral circles $\pa P$ for $P\in\ca P$.
-An important part of the definition of a tree of metric spaces is that the edges spaces that meet a given vertex space must form a null family; note that this is true for the peripheral circles of a Sierpinski carpet (see \cite{cannon_sierpinski,whyburn}).
+An important part of the definition of a tree of metric spaces is that the edges spaces that meet a given vertex space must form a null family.
+This holds generally for the peripheral boundaries of a Dahmani boundary (Proposition \ref{prop:quotient}); it also holds in our specific case because the peripheral circles of a Sierpinski carpet are a null family \cite{cannon_sierpinski,whyburn}.
 It follows from \cite[Lem 1.D.2.1]{swiatkowski} that $\pa_D(G_\de,\ca P)\simeq S^2$.
 This completes the proof of Corollary \ref{cor:sphere}. \end{proof}